Ruffy Biazon

-Rozzano Rufino Bunoan Biazon (born March 20, 1969), better known as Ruffy Biazon, is a Filipino politician currently serving as the Mayor of Muntinlupa since 2022.
-He previously served as Representative of Muntinlupa in the Philippine House of Representatives from 2001 to 2010 and from 2016 to 2022.
+Rozzano Rufino "Ruffy" Bunoan Biazon (born March 20, 1969) is a Filipino politician serving as the 18th mayor of Muntinlupa since 2022.
+He previously represented Muntinlupa's at-large district in the Philippine House of Representatives from 2001 to 2010 and from 2016 to 2022.
 He has also served as Commissioner of Bureau of Customs from 2011 to 2013.
 From 1991 to 1992, he also served as a board member of the Videogram Regulatory Board.
 He is the son of former senator Rodolfo Biazon.

-In Congress, he served as chairman of the Committee on Metro Manila Development, vice chairman of the Committee on National Defense and Security, vice chairman of the Committee on Information and Communications Technology, vice chairman of the Committee on Appropriations and member of the Congressional Oversight Committee on Visiting Forces Agreement.

-His three terms as legislator was marked by very significant achievements.
-He was principal author of 8 Republic Acts, which includes the National Disaster Risk Reduction and Management Act and the Philippine Coast Guard Act and co-author of 36 others.
-In his last term in Congress, he filed a total of 81 bills and resolutions, most of which are national in scope.
+In Congress, Biazon served as chairman of the Committee on Metro Manila Development, vice chairman of the Committee on National Defense and Security, vice chairman of the Committee on Information and Communications Technology, vice chairman of the Committee on Appropriations, and a member of the Congressional Oversight Committee on the Visiting Forces Agreement.
+He was the principal author of eight Republic Acts, which include the National Disaster Risk Reduction and Management Act and the Philippine Coast Guard Act, and co-author of 36 others.
+In his last term in Congress, he filed a total of 81 bills and resolutions, most of which were national in scope.

-For his exemplary performance as House Representative, Commissioner Biazon was cited by the Philippine Daily Inquirer as “one of the most prolific legislators”.
-The Philippine Graphic Magazine also included him as one of the Top 100 Young Leaders of the country and the Philippines Free Press Magazine as an Outstanding Congressman.